 If you would like a little more comfort in your life and don’t want to drive in Costa Rica, you can opt to take a private shuttle.
 These shuttles can sometimes be pretty expensive, but it will be a whole lot more comfortable than taking the public bus.

 We suggest taking a private shuttle if you do not feel comfortable driving, are going to one destination (for example a resort), don’t mind spending a bit more money, and want a little comfort.
 Also, if you are traveling with a large group you can rent a private shuttle just for your group.

-For example, we are getting married in July in Tamarindo.
-Most of our guests are flying into San Jose.
-We have thought about renting a private shuttle so nobody needs to worry about renting a car up to Tamarindo and back
+For example, we get married last year in Tamarindo.
+Most of our guests flew into San Jose.
+We thought about renting a private shuttle so nobody needed to worry about renting a car up to Tamarindo and back

 Private Shuttle Companies

 There are TONS of private shuttle companies in Costa Rica.
 Our personal favorite is Caribe Shuttle.
 They are trustworthy, comfortable, and reliable.

 We believe renting a car is the absolute best way to get around Costa Rica.
 We tend to opt for off the beaten path activities and find that the only way to get to non-touristy things is by car.